rktjmp/lush.nvim/README.md

 This isn't a strict rule enforced in anyway by Lush, simply a recommendation.

+#### Why even do this?
+Seems like a lot of over engineering.

+It's true that you could define most of your scheme with just regular lua variables, and maybe pass those in a map to some function to convert to VimL commands, indeed that's how most lua themes are made.

+Really Lush started as a toy experiment in seeing how capable Lua was at making DSLs, but it felt useful enough to me that other people might find it interesting.

 #### Linters

 You will likely get warnings from linters while writing a lush-spec,